 Yeah…not so much.

-A 2015 Salon article by Timothy Caulfield gained quite a bit of attention when it detailed (as an excerpt from his book on wellness) just how wrong celebrities like Gwen Pal are about juice cleanses and other fads or trends that we fall for simply because an actress endorses them.
+A 2015 Salon article by Timothy Caulfield gained quite a bit of attention when it detailed (as an excerpt from his book on wellness) just how wrong celebrities like Gwyn Pal are about juice cleanses and other fads or trends that we fall for simply because an actress endorses them.
 The article can be summed up quite succinctly by saying that even Paltrow’s juice cleanses are garbage and do nothing to improve health or rectify health conditions.
 If you do a simple Google search on why juice cleanses are bad for you, you’ll be hit with a veritable onslaught of article after article detailing just why, exactly, juice cleanses suck and reasons for avoiding them completely.
 And yet, we continue to participate in such cleanses because, simply put, we can’t help ourselves.

 But what about smoothies?